Stihl BRA 600 vs BGA 300 - The Differences

 Manufactured by Stihl, both the BGA 300 and the BRA 600 should uphold similar standards of quality and attention to detail.

-- Engineered as backpack blowers, these two products feature sizeable engines and large fuel tanks, ensuring comfortable carrying during operation.
+- Manufactured as backpack blowers, these two products are equipped with large engines and spacious fuel tanks, offering comfortable carrying while you work.
 On both products, the throttle is situated on the blower tube, giving you the advantage of having your left hand available for other uses.

-- Although the difference in noise rating between the Stihl BRA 600, registering at 64 dB, and the Stihl BGA 300, at 62 dB, appears minor, it can impact both the operator's experience and nearby neighbors.
+- While the noise variation between the Stihl BRA 600, recorded at 64 dB, and the Stihl BGA 300, noted at 62 dB, seems marginal, it could still influence the operator and neighboring individuals.

 CFM & MPH